software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

 present, and if not, try again.

 An important point about patterns is that they do not occur in isolation.
-To construct "a" pattern as a thing unto itself is to miss the point.
+To construct "an" instance of a pattern as a thing unto itself is to miss the point.
 Patterns are not parts that are assembled to build a system.
 Rather, they are phenomena that occur, densely packed and overlapping, within a system that is alive.

+Furthermore, when we reach directly for patterns, we miss the point.
+The [One-Hundred-Line File](./100-line-file.md) pattern does not mean we should arbitrarily chop long files into 100-line chunks just to satisfy the pattern.
+It only means that the largest files in a healthy codebase tend to be about a hundred lines long.
+As an analogy: the fact that a doctor may be concerned about a patient's high blood pressure does not imply she should remove blood from the patient to correct the problem.

 Thus, we actually *cannot* describe precise methods for creating patterns—not even methods with a shelf-life.
 Each instance of a pattern